 There are so many upsides to investing in your education — the personal enrichment and possibility of a bright and fruitful future being the most obvious.
 But, there are also some potential downsides that are hard to ignore, one of the main ones — if you’re like so many others — being the debt you may accrue.

+Instead of enrolling in Student Loan Language 101, you can use our quick and dirty reference guide to find some answers without information overload.
 Borrowing a loan can have long-term financial consequences, so it’s important to fully understand the fees and interest rates that will affect the amount of money you owe.
 Here are a few of the most important terms to understand before you take out a student loan:

 Common Student Loan Terminology

 An academic year is one complete school year at the same school.
 If you transfer, it is considered two half-years at different schools.

 The amount of interest that has accumulated on a loan since your last payment.
 You can keep accrued interest in check by making your payments on time each month.
 However, after a period of missed or reduced payments, accrued interest may be capitalized, which essentially means you’d have to pay interest on the student loan accrued interest.